 Dallah Thaun, the Lady of Mystery, is the dark aspect of Yondalla.
 Physically split off from Yondalla when she created the halfling race, Dallah Thaun is worshiped both as a deity in her own right and also as part of Yondalla.
 Anyone who worships one goddess worships both, and prayers to one are heard by both.
 Each goddess knows everything the other knows and is privy to the other's plans.
 Since they both work toward the same goal-the benefit of the halfling race-they do not quibble over one another's methods.
-Instead, the two goddesses utilize other's weaknesses.
+Instead, the two goddesses utilize each other's strengths and compensate for each other's weaknesses.